ayanopt/2023-momentum/article.md

 The RBF kernel implicitly maps the input features into an infinite dimensional space, enabling the model to construct flexible decision boundaries without requiring explicit feature engineering.
 This approach is well-suited for financial applications, where interactions between technical indicators are often nonlinear and context-dependent.
 The RBF kernel is widely regarded for its ability to generalize well in high dimensional settings (Vapnik, 1995).

 Probability calibration and threshold optimization were performed analogously to the GLM and XGBoost approaches.
-By scanning upper quantiles of the model’s predicted probability distribution, we identified an optimal decision threshold that prioritized precision.
-The highest precision achieved by the SVM model was 79.55% at a threshold of 0.612, demonstrating its effectiveness in filtering for high confidence trade signals.
+By scanning upper quantiles of the model’s predicted probability distribution from the training data predicted values, we identified an optimal decision threshold that prioritized precision.
+The highest precision achieved by the SVM model was 79.55% at a threshold of `0.612`.

 # Results (Backtesting trading simulation)